silum/astrokat-wiki/Observation-framework-specification.md

 Specifying tags and functionality to incorporate into the new observation framework in relation to observational requirements.

 ## All observations
 * Type of input coordinates
+Details on page [Observation target specification](https://github.com/ska-sa/astrokat/wiki/Observation-target-specification) -- needs to be updated with using only template obs_plan files and all target definitions and when

 * types of calibrators and where to find them
+Details on page [MeerKAT calibrator selection](https://github.com/ska-sa/astrokat/wiki/MeerKAT-calibrator-selection) -- needs to be updated with new implementations as well as with details for OPT GUI

 * verification needs -- the various steps and stages of running the script offline and online